zteitler/2020C-333/_quizzes/quiz07.md

 # Quiz 7 problems

 This quiz has 3 questions.
 For each one, show your work.

+*Note:* This quiz overlaps with the Spring-Mass Systems homework.
+It might be helpful to do that homework first, before this quiz.

 Please contact me on Discord or by email if you have any questions or if any tech issues come up.